 The AEM SDK is used to build and deploy custom code.
-It is the main tool that you need in order to develop and test your headless application before going live.
+It is the main tool that you need so you can develop and test your headless application before going live.
 It contains the following artifacts:

 Different from the AEM SDK, the AEM Headless SDK is set of libraries that can be used by clients to quickly and easily interact with AEM Headless APIs over HTTP.

 For more information on the AEM Headless SDK, see the documentation here.

 Besides the AEM SDK, you need additional tooling that facilitates developing and testing your code and content locally:

 Because AEM is a Java™ application, you need to install Java™ and the Java™ SDK to support the development of AEM as a Cloud Service.

 Git is what you use to manage source control and to check in the changes to Cloud Manager and then deploy them to a production instance.

 AEM uses Apache Maven to build projects generated from the AEM Maven Project archetype.
 All major IDEs provide integration support for Maven.

 Next, let’s look at the constituent parts of an AEM environment.

 A full AEM environment is made up of an Author, Publish, and Dispatcher.
-These same components are made available in the local development runtime in order to make it easier for you to preview your code and content before going live.
+These same components are made available in the local development runtime so you can make it easier for you to preview your code and content before going live.